Updated 29 Jun 2026

 Until you're stuck with a half-built six-drawer dresser at 8 PM on a Sunday.

-The most common reason why DIY assembly looks cheaper in thought than it feels in practice.
+It's the most common reason DIY assembly looks cheaper in theory than it feels in practice.

 Assembly costs change significantly depending on the complexity and size of the furniture.

-A basic bedside table is easier and quicker to assemble, while a full-fledged wardrobe system can take a whole weekend.
+A basic bedside table is easier and quicker to assemble, while a full wardrobe system can eat up a whole weekend.

 These figures may change depending on:

-When we think of comparing DIY assembly with hiring an assembly tasker, we mostly compare money.
+When we compare DIY assembly with hiring an assembler, we mostly compare money.

 The bigger expense is the time you spend on it.

-For most of you, the answer is more than you realised at the beginning.
+For most people, the honest answer is more than they realised going in.

-The challenge is not normally the technical part of furniture assembly, but it's the time it takes.
+The challenge usually isn't the technical part of furniture assembly — it's the time it eats up.

-One job post receives a quote for $120, whereas another receives a quote for $350.
+One job post gets a quote for $120, while another gets a quote for $350.

-Both may mistakenly think that it is for a similar kind of wardrobe, but actually, they might have very different requirements.
+You'd think they're both for a similar kind of wardrobe — but in practice, they often involve very different requirements.

 A simple-looking wardrobe assembly job may include: